 Artist and writer Edmund de Waal makes his Royal Ballet debut in the 2017/18 Season designing Wayne McGregor’s new ballet, part of international celebrations of the Leonard Bernstein centenary.

-De Waal was made an OBE for his services to art in 2011.
+He was made an OBE for his services to art in 2011.
 In 2015 he was awarded the Windham-Campbell Prize for non-fiction by Yale University.
-He is a Senior Fellow of the Royal College Art and Honorary Fellow of Trinity Hall, Cambridge, in addition to his numerous honorary doctorates.
-He has been on the Advisory Committee for The Royal Mint since 2012 and is currently a Trustee for The Saturday Club Trust and the Victoria and Albert Museum.
+He has received honorary doctorates from Nottingham, Sheffield, York and Canterbury Christ Church universities, the University of the Arts, London, and is an Honorary Fellow of Trinity Hall, Cambridge.
+He is on the Advisory Committee for The Royal Mint and a Trustee for The Saturday Club Trust, the Gilbert Trust and the V&A Museum.